peterbraden/couchapp/README.md

 CouchDB can serve web applications straight from the database.
 CouchApp is a set of tools and sane defaults for creating a CouchDB application.

+## What CouchApp offers

+Installing CouchApp gives you a tool to create and distribute CouchDB applications.
+In this sense it's similar to django or rails' command line tool.

+A CouchApp is simply a set of attachments and functions that will be synced to a CouchDB design document, the CouchApp tool allows you to edit these as files and then /push/ them to your database.

+To help you get up and running, the CouchApp tool can generate a vanilla project with some sane defaults.

 ### Write apps using just JavaScript and HTML

 Render HTML documents using JavaScript templates run by CouchDB.
 You'll get parallelism and cacheability, **using only HTML and JS.** Building standalone CouchDB applications according to correct principles affords you options not found on other platforms.